ruizleandro/ruizleandro/README.md

 * I am from Argentina.
 * I'm 23 years old.
-* I'm a great footballer and FIFA player.
+* I'm a great (amateur) footballer and FIFA player.